rhel-labs/instruqt/podman-deploy/02-deploy-image/assignment.md

 bash-5.1#
 </pre>

-In *Pane 0*, the displayed shell is running inside the container image, not the host operating system.
+In the `Podman` tab, the displayed shell is running inside the container image, not the host operating system.
 To confirm this, take a look at the mounted filesystems:

 ```bash
 df -hP